 Alrighty then, I’ll see you guys soon with Part 3 focusing on the f/f YA urban fantasy that stole my heart.

 Sort of.
 This past year I’ve found my groove.
 At least for now.
 My mojo comes and goes, but this has been the longest streak yet.
-I’ve been jumping around three stories, and none of them are backtalking me right now.
+I’ve been jumping around two stories, and none of them are backtalking me right now.
 The key for me is not thinking about speed or wordcounts.
 Those thoughts add too much pressure which forces me not to think of the story first.
 I do work on a random wip during downtimes, but I’ve got into the habit of not naming them unless I KNOW they will be finished in the next couple of months.
 All part of the ‘No pressure’ strategy I’m following.
 And yeah, this mindset is hella different than from when I was unpublished.
 I believed selling wouldn’t change how blasé I was compared to when no eyes were on me, but I was wrong.
-As for the three tales in question:
+As for the two tales in question:

 Family Of Lies: Kevin – has not encountered the ‘Sequel Blues’ yet, rewrote the ending, and the back half of the middle still requires some planning due to a heist where Kevin is getting much deserved payback against a troublemaker sibling.
 I definitely see a lot of editing for the beginning to add in more of Luke’s voice.
 He was hard to nail down because guilt for the weapons a warlord forced him to make made him cautious about opening up to anyone.
 That’s why Kevin is so perfect for him.
 The Orwells do so many fucked up things that Kevin isn’t shocked by Luke’s past and thinks it’s hypocritical for him to be judging anyone.